rapid7/insightconnect-plugins/microsoft_intune/help.md

 #### Manage Device

-This action is used to perform action on device by ID if it is not whitelisted.
+This action is used to perform management tasks on a device such as rebooting and syncing.

 ##### Input